whitecube/laravel-links/README.md

 > 🎯 Display intuitive and exhaustive form fields for links selection ;
 > 💾 Store references to simple or complex URLs where and how you want.

 Laravel's routing system is great.
 With this package, it will become even greater!
-Using a simple link reference syntax, you'll be able to store and parse URLs on-the-fly and take full advantage of Laravel's routing in rich content and other stored data structures.
+Using a simple link reference syntax, you'll be able to store and parse URLs on-the-fly and take full advantage of Laravel's routing in rich content such as CMS editors, admin interfaces and other managed configurations.

 Building a content page and want to add the possibility to insert links to your application's resources (or even external!) from your admin panel?
 You basically have two options: